tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_overview.md

 In earlier parts of this course, I used a [Weather API from OpenWeatherMap](https://openweathermap.org/api) to demonstrate how to use a REST API.
 Now I'll explore various tools to publish API documentation, also using this same OpenWeatherMap API as an example.

+{: note}
+As technical writers look for ways to provide value in highly technical organizations, they might find that they do less writing and more editing/publishing.
+Tech writers might be guiding and directing the publishing of technical content that engineers mainly develop.
+So even though tools typically falls outside of content development, you might find it to be more relevant with API doc contexts.

 {% if site.format == "web" %}
 * TOC
 {:toc}